ABackerNINI/ascan/README.md

 ## Usage

-Ascan is suitable for c/c++ projects are:
+Ascan is suitable for c/c++ projects that are:

 1. Simple structured that all source codes are in one directory.
 2. Source codes are `.h` or `.c` or `.cpp` or `.cc`.